Chessfull/PatikaArrayTask/README.md

-## :notebook: This is the practise task about 'Arrays' in Patika+ Bootcamp. :notebook:
+## :notebook: This is the practise task about 'Arrays' in Patika+ Bootcamp. :notebook: C#
 ###  :page_with_curl: Instructions below :page_with_curl:
 :mag: Create an array with 10 size.